 Dr. Elliott is an assistant professor in the Department of Learning Sciences and Human Development in the College of Education.
 Her research centers on understanding the meanings and explanations of suicidal behavior from the perspective of Indigenous peoples.
 In her research, Dr. Elliott rigorously engages youth, families, and communities in the development of integrated behavioral health interventions to address complex social issues.

-Dr. Elliott-Groves is an enrolled member of the Cowichan Tribes and from Duncan, British Columbia.
+Dr. Elliott is an enrolled member of the Cowichan Tribes and from Duncan, British Columbia.
 She is currently partnering with her home community to design programming to strengthen the community’s physical, mental, intellectual, and cultural health.
 Using land as pedagogy, the project engages Cowichan elders, cultural knowledge keepers, community members, and their cultural stories to identify local systems of relationality that ensure individual and collective livelihoods.
 In doing so, the proposed research will identify power imbalances within contemporary relationships that illuminate community needs and thus, propose collective directions forward.

-Dr. Elliott-Groves is also an affiliate faculty member with the Banks Center for Educational Justice, a new affiliate faculty with the Canadian Studies Center, and part of the advisory team for Dr. Patricia Johnston, 2020-22 Banting Postdoctoral Fellow.
+Dr. Elliott is also an affiliate faculty member with the Banks Center for Educational Justice, a new affiliate faculty with the Canadian Studies Center, and part of the advisory team for Dr. Patricia Johnston, 2020-22 Banting Postdoctoral Fellow.